JeremyChooCK/42-Minishell/README.md

 Conclusion
 ----------

-The Minishell project is a comprehensive exercise in understanding and implementing core functionalities of a Unix shell.
+The bash clone project is a comprehensive exercise in understanding and implementing core functionalities of a Unix shell.
 It serves as a practical platform for learning system programming, process management, and the nuanced operations of a Unix-like environment.
 This project is an invaluable asset for anyone looking to deepen their understanding of Unix systems and shell programming.